Child Visitation Rights Lawyer in Daphne, Alabama

 Custody

-Custody refers to the legal arrangement determining who has the primary authority to make decisions about a child’s welfare, and where the child primarily resides.
+Custody refers to the legal arrangement determining who has the authority to make major decisions about a child’s welfare and where the child primarily resides.
 It can be joint or sole and is established based on the child’s best interests.
-Custody decisions consider parental involvement, stability, and well-being to support healthy development.
+Legal custody grants decision-making rights, whereas physical custody involves where the child lives.

 Visitation

-Visitation rights enable the non-custodial parent to spend time with their child according to the court order or agreement.
-These arrangements are designed to foster ongoing parent-child relationships, with schedules established to suit the child’s age, activities, and family circumstances.
+Visitation rights enable the non-custodial parent to spend scheduled time with their child, fostering ongoing relationships and emotional bonds.
 Visitation may include weekends, holidays, and special occasions, and can sometimes be supervised for safety reasons.
+Proper enforcement of visitation rights ensures consistent contact vital for emotional bonds and child development.

 Enforcement